Goneril: Analysis

 Goneril is cruel and deceitful.
 The earliest example of her deceitfulness occurs in the first act.
 Without a male heir, Lear is prepared to divide his kingdom among his three daughters as long as they express their true love to him.
 Knowing her response will get her closer to the throne, Goneril professes, "Sir, I love you more than words can wield the matter" (1.1.
 53).
 She has no reservations about lying to her father.

-She finally begins to show her malicious character when Lear asks to stay with her and her husband.
-She tells him to send away his knights and servants because they are too loud and too numerous.
+She finally begins to let go of the persona of an obedient and loving daughter when Lear goes to stay with her and her husband.
+She tells him to send away his knights and servants because there are too many of them and they are too loud.
 Livid that he is being disrespected, Lear curses her and leaves.

 Goneril, the wife of the Duke of Albany (an archaic name for Scotland), has an intimate relationship with Edmund, one that may have been played up in the earlier editions of King Lear.
 She writes a note encouraging Edmund to kill her husband and marry her, but it is discovered.
 In the final act, Goneril discovers that Regan desires Edmund as well and poisons her sister's drink, killing her.
 However, once Edmund is mortally wounded, Goneril goes offstage and kills herself.

 While the reasons for Goneril's hatred of her father never are explained explicitly in the text, Stephen Reid hypothesizes that Goneril, as the eldest daughter, hates her father because he favors Cordelia over her.
 In Reid's eyes, "Lear's actual rejection of a daughter, Cordelia, awakened in both Goneril and Regan dim memories of their past and long repressed bitterness at his rejection of them, a bitterness they had never been able to express or come to terms with."